Daniel Biehl

 This was another installation in one of the eleven display windows of the Great Falls Parking Garage structure in the spring and summer of 2006.

-Image of a mixed media wall sculpture, an organic form constructed from willows and silk tissue.
+Image of a mixed media wall sculpture, an organic form

 Bison Range , 2005